radius-project/radius/docs/content/contributing/contributing-docs.md

 ---
 ```

-> Weight determines the order of the pages in the left sidebar, with 0 being the top-most.
+> **Weight** determines the order of the pages in the left sidebar, with 0 being the top-most.
+> - Index file weights follow the parent directory's ordering.
+> - For the first page in a new directory, reset the counter and set weight to be an order of magnitude greater.

 Front-matter should be completed with all fields including type, title, linkTitle, weight, and description.
 - `title` should be 1 sentence, no period at the end